Are you looking for an insight about France from a tourist point of view? Then you really need to check out this article.

-You will learn small details about the history of France, then the biggest cities in France and 10 tips from the best places to visit in France.
+We will give you everything you need to know about the history of France, its biggest cities, and 10 tips for the best places to visit in France.

-France is the world’s most visited country having more than 80 million international tourists every year.
+France is the world’s most visited country and receives more than 80 million international tourists every year.

 “Liberté, égalitié, fraternité.”

 Liberty, equality, fraternity, as written in French in the introduction of this text, is France’s national motto.
-It was part of the 1946 and 1958 constitutions and can be seen today in government logos, coins, and postage stamps.
+It was part of the 1946 and 1958 constitutions and can be seen today as part of government logos, coins, and postage stamps.

 Some of the main ethnic groups in France are Basque, African, German, Jewish, Muslim, Polish, Roma, and French Indochinese.
 Despite the many groups, French remains the official language of the country and also the second most spoken language throughout Europe.